Los Angeles Rams vs. New York Giants NFL Week 6 Odds, Plays and Insights - NewsBreak

 - Los Angeles' games this year have hit the over on four of five set point totals (80%).

-- Los Angeles is 2-0 against the spread and 2-0 overall in games when it scores more than 27.8 points.
+- Los Angeles is 2-0 against the spread and 2-0 overall this season when the team notches more than 27.8 points.

-- The Rams have five giveaways this season, while the Giants have six takeaways.
+- The Rams have turned the ball over five times this season, one fewer than the Giants have forced (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Giants.